gangliao/TIGER/README.md

 3. test:

-	In `/testCases2` directory, it includes a test script `test.sh` to execute all test cases and generate the corresponding asm files `*.naive.s` and `*.cfg.s`.
+	In [testCases2](testCases2) directory, it includes a test script `test.sh` to execute all test cases and generate the corresponding asm files `*.naive.s` and `*.cfg.s`.

-	You can simply issue the commands:
+	After souce code is compiled, you can simply issue the commands:

 	```bash
 	cd testCases2